 - Use of generic names will contribute to this impartiality and is preferred.
 If the presentation requires trade names, where available trade names from several companies should be used.

-- Disclosure of potential conflicts of interests (COI) to ATS and learners, achieved by having all session chairs and presenters complete the online 2017 ATS COI questionnaire by ATS deadline, all session chairs use the ATS COI website to review their presenters’ disclosures, and all presenters show a self-prepared disclosure slide at start of his/her presentation onsite (see below.)
+- Disclosure of potential conflicts of interests (COI) to ATS and learners, achieved by having all session chairs and presenters complete the online 2017 ATS COI questionnaire by ATS deadline, all session chairs use the ATS COI website to review their presenters’ disclosures, and all presenters disclose potential COI at the start of his/her presentation onsite (see below.)

 - Disclosure of any “off-label” uses of substances or products cited in the presentation (i.e., uses not approved in the United States), and/or the status of substances or products that are being investigated for such use, is also required.